shekhargulati/52-technologies-in-2016/23-android-part1/README.md

 </resources>
 ```

 Rather than manually adding a string value resource to `strings.xml`, you can use Android Studio shortcuts to create a property as well.
-Navigate to `android:title` and press `option+enter` on Mac, this will open a menu where you can select your action.
+Navigate to `android:title` and press `option+enter` on Mac  or `alt+enter` on Windows, this will open a menu where you can select your action.
 As we want to create a new string value resource so we will select that.

 ![](images/add-string-resource.png)